 In this day and age, many businesses still struggle with lead generation.
 With the increasing number of prospects on multiple platforms and the influx of data that marketers need to sift through daily, it is not surprising that tapping into markets is harder now more than ever.
 To help you simplify the task, we have compiled the most important lead generation trends that you should look out for in 2020.

 This article will give you insights on the digital lead generation trends–from influencer marketing to chatbot usage–that are reshaping how marketers work.
-This should also give you a better idea as to why high-performing teams value marketing automation and why platforms for digital marketing are becoming a must for lead generation improvement.
+This should also give you a better idea as to why high-performing teams value marketing automation and why using the best lead management software is becoming a must for lead generation improvement.

 Lastly, we have included some tips on how to use these trends to your advantage.
 This way, you can effectively optimize your lead generation campaigns as well as make sure you’re one step ahead of the competition.